voku/simple-cache/README.md

 }
 ```

 ## No-Cache for the admin or a specific ip-address

-If you use the parameter "$checkForUser" (true) from the constructor, then the cache isn't used for the admin-session.
+If you use the parameter "$checkForUser" (=== true) in the constructor, then the cache isn't used for the admin-session.

-You can also overwrite the check for the user, if you add a global function named "checkForDev()".
+-> You can also overwrite the check for the user, if you add a global function named "checkForDev()".